Last Updated on 01/09/2020 by Adina

-- 500 ml/ about 2 cups chicken or vegetable broth
+- 500 ml/ 17 fl.oz/ 2 cups chicken or vegetable broth

-- salt and pepper
+- fine sea salt and pepper

 - Grate the garlic and mix it with about one cup of the milk.
 Pour this milk carefully over the pork chops.
 Pour more milk until the pork chops are completely covered with milk.

-Cover the dish with plastic foil and place in the fridge for several hours or overnight.
+- Cover the dish with plastic foil and place it in the fridge for several hours or overnight.
 Remove the dish from the fridge about one hour before you start cooking the meat.

 - Chop the onions and the garlic very finely.
 Heat the oil in a pot and cook the onions until translucent.
 Add the garlic and cook for another minute.

-While the onions are cooking, cut the carrot into thin slices or half slices.
+- While the onions are cooking, cut the carrot into thin slices or half slices.
 Slice the pepper and the zucchini as well.
 Add the vegetables to the pot and cook for another 3-4 minutes.

-Add the washed and drained rice and stir for a couple of minutes.
+- Add the washed and drained rice and stir for a couple of minutes.

-Heat the oil in a skillet or another pan.
-You should have a thin film of oil on the entire bottom of the skillet, two tablespoons were enough for my 12 inch skillet.
+- Heat the oil in a skillet or another pan.
+You should have a thin film of oil on the entire bottom of the skillet, two tablespoons were enough for my 12-inch skillet.